digitalheir/java-probabilistic-earley-parser/README.md

            Parsing Algorithm that Computes Prefix
            Probabilities*](http://www.aclweb.org/anthology/J95-2002).

+## Motivation
+I made this library because I could not find an existing Java implementation of the Probabilistic Earley Parser.

+I have made a stochastic CYK parser before, but I wanted something more top down that makes it easier to intervene in the parsing process, for instance when an unexpected token is encountered.

+Furthermore, I needed a efficient parser that does not limit token types to strings.

 ## Usage
 Most internal parsing stuff is available through he public API, in case you need a slightly different parser than usual.
 Most applications will want to interface with the static functions in `Parser`: